Skip to content

 Do you know the secret of happiness?
-It moves.
+It moves, but how?

 To be happy means to experience that we are alive. -Anonymous